precice/preeco-orga/guidelines/guidelines-application-cases.md

 By submitting your data publication for review, you can expect a thorough check from the preCICE team on whether the application case guidelines are met and how to improve your cases.
 We are not doing a scientific review, however.
 If your data publication is part of a journal article, for example, the scientific review is part of the review process of the journal instead.
 Let us know about your cases early on, then we can help from the beginning.
 If you submit too late, it might be that you can no longer edit your data publication or that it would simply be too much hassle to still change fundamental things.

 {% tip %}
 We are only in the beginning of this standardization journey.
 Do you have ideas that would make your life easier and or do want to change the guidelines?
-Comment in [this issue](https://github.com/precice/preeco-orga/issues/6), or click "Edit" to suggest a change in this page.
+Comment in [this forum thread](https://precice.discourse.group/t/2126), or click "Edit" to suggest a change in this page.
 {% endtip %}

 {% tip %}